xtclang/xvm/README.md

 3) To publish the XDK distro to Maven Central: (...
 TODO ... )

-You can already refer to the XDK and the XTC Plugin as external artifacts for your favourite XTC project, either by mnaually setting up a link to the XTC Org GitHub Maven Repository like this:
+You can already refer to the XDK and the XTC Plugin as external artifacts for your favourite XTC project, either by manually setting up a link to the XTC Org GitHub Maven Repository like this:

 ```
 repositories {